Sauleteh/speed-control/README.md

 ![image](https://github.com/Sauleteh/speed-control/assets/22859905/7e669cf7-3a6d-46cc-9b55-ef8dcde54ce3)

-From there, you can: enable/disable the plugin, change the max speed, the acceleration and the gravity.
-Resetting the values will change them to the default game settings.<br/>
+From there, you can: enable/disable the plugin, change the maximum speed, the acceleration and the gravity.
+Resetting the values will change them to the default game settings.
 If you double click a slider, you can write the values you want.
-There is no limit on the values but be warned that extremely high values can sent you to another world.
+There is no limit on the values but be warned that extremely high values can send you to another world.